 Until now.

-With the human health effects much better understood today, the McHenry County’s State’s Attorney has determined “coal tar sealant may be regulated by the County pursuant to its public health related powers granted by the County Code.
+With the human health effects much better understood today, the McHenry County’s State’s Attorney has determined “coal tar sealant may be regulated by the County pursuant to its public health related powers granted by the County Code.“

-This previous obstacle was the subject of a failed effort in the Illinois Legislature in 2012 and was covered on this site in this article (Illinois Initiates Initiative to Allow Local Sealant Bans).
+Above is a quote of McHenry County State’s Attorney from County Board Member Carolyn Schofield’s presentation This previous obstacle was the subject of a failed effort in the Illinois Legislature in 2012 and was covered on this site in this article (Illinois Initiates Initiative to Allow Local Sealant Bans).
 While over 200 Illinois communities already have this authority under Home Rule Authority*, this appeared to be a barrier for many communities including McHenry County.
 While there are home rule communities within McHenry County (e.g., Crystal Lake, Lake in the Hills, and McHenry), the apparent sentiment is to try to pass one ban for the entire county.
 This appears be the case within DuPage County as well.
+How or will communities tap into this potential avenue to reduce the use of this toxic product?
+It will be interesting to watch. * Home Rule Authority is generally defined as the power of local governments to act autonomously. |